jrwspina/time-calculator/README.md

-### Time Calculator is a project part of freeCodeCamp's Scientific Computing with Python course.
+#### Time Calculator is a project part of freeCodeCamp's [Scientific Computing with Python course](https://www.freecodecamp.org/learn/scientific-computing-with-python/), the solution can be found in the file *time_calculator.py*.

 ### Assignment